dumibxd26/Tema-OOP1/README.md

 At the end of each turn, the frozen cards are unfrozen and the hero used ability field is set to false.
 Also, if a round ends, each user picks a card.

-# Disclosures:

-I am sorry for the bad code, I had no time, I ran into multiple problems which took a lot of time, I have multiple projects and homeworks which I'm working on simultaneously and I did not get any kind of help.
-I didn't have time for solving coding style errors. </br>
-I ran into a lot of problems with git and even now I don't know if I made the commits right, because I forked the main project and I pushed my code to the master.
-But apparently that was not what was required, so I created a new project and I pushed my code there.

-### BUT:

-I learned a lot from this project, from designing an OOP program to running into problems because of bad architecture design, adding wrappers to solve the problems and more. </br>
-I would love you I could receive an in-depth feedback on my homework and tips for better code architecture.
-Also, I would love if I could receive resources for learning more about OOP and design patterns(like books you liked, online courses, etc). </br>